 Creatine is one of the most researched sports supplements on the market.
 It gives you the majority of energy for short-term, maximum exercise such as sprinting a 100m or lifting weights.
-But, creatine is also one of the most misunderstood sports supplements.
-Some claim creatine supplementation is dangerous and unsafe, despite its widespread use.
+But, it is also one of the most misunderstood sports supplements.
+Some claim this type of supplementation is dangerous and unsafe, despite its widespread use.

 What Is Creatine?

 Creatine is naturally produced in your body from amino acids – the building blocks of protein.
 It’s also found in protein-rich foods, mainly meat and fish.
-But, you would need to eat a lot of meat and fish to obtain an appreciable amount of creatine.
-This makes supplementing with creatine an inexpensive and efficient way to increase creatine intake.
+But, you would need to eat a lot of meat and fish to obtain the right amount.
+This makes supplementing inexpensive and efficient way to increase intake.

 How Does It Work?

 Creatine helps to regenerate a molecule called adenosine triphosphate (ATP), your body’s main source of energy.
 When creatine stores in your muscles are depleted, the production of ATP comes to a screeching halt and your energy is dramatically decreased.
-Supplementing with creatine increases the available fuel to power ATP, which can increase muscle strength, size and power output.
+Supplementing with it increases the available fuel to power ATP, which can increase muscle strength, size and power output.

 Who Can Benefit?

 Supplementing with creatine is not just for bodybuilders; several types of athletes can benefit like sprinters, swimmers, and soccer players.
 Creatine supplementation also can help increase your strength, power, and muscle size making it useful for sports like football and hockey.
-But, creatine supplementation isn’t effective for exercise and events lasting more than 90 seconds, for example, long-distance running.
+But, this type of supplementation isn’t effective for exercise and events lasting more than 90 seconds, for example, long-distance running.

 How To Take Creatine

 Creatine is supplemented through one of two ways.
 The first way is called ‘loading.’
-The loading phase requires taking 20 g of creatine in split doses for 5-7 days.
-Following the loading phase, 3-5 g of creatine is supplemented daily.
+The loading phase requires taking 20g in split doses for 5-7 days.
+Following the loading phase, 3-5 g of it is supplemented daily.
 This is called the maintenance phase.
-The idea of loading creatine is to saturate the muscle cells with creatine resulting in faster results.
+The idea of loading is to saturate the muscle cells resulting in faster results.
 Supplementing with 3-5 g, without the loading phase, is the other method.
 Choosing this route will get you the same results as loading, but it will take you longer to experience the full benefits of creatine.